 In our opinion someone with tetraplegia and intact skin should score at least a 'High' score for 'Mobility' and 'Continence' domains and 'Moderate' for Skin domain.
-For the autonomic dysreflexia element of 'Other Significant Care Needs' you should expect a 'Severe' need score if you experience it, especially if it occurs regularly.
+For the autonomic dysreflexia element of 'Other Significant Care Needs' you should expect a 'Severe' need score.
 Scores for the Breathing domain are influenced by your level of injury and presence/absence of e.g. sleep apnoea, whilst that for Drug Therapies & Medication (including Symptom Control) depends on pain levels, and possibly the frequency with which you experience autonomic dysreflexia.
 It is important to stress the risks associated with Autonomic Dysreflexia, even if it has been some time since your last episode.
 An attack can occur even where there is no history of previous episodes.